 If you want to see better results in today’s online marketplace, it’s vital that you use targeted content.
 In fact, leads who are nurtured with targeted content show a 20 percent increase in sales opportunities.

 The way in which you segment your customers and buyer personas will vary, depending on the industry.
-However, all businesses should keep the buyer’s journey in mind as they start to design their marketing initiatives.
+However, all businesses should keep the buyer’s journey in mind as they start to plan their website design and marketing initiatives such as Google SEO or content creation.
 In this post, we’ll talk about why the buyer’s journey is so important and what each stage looks like.
 Plus, we’ll discuss where your website fits in and how you can optimize it.

 Why the Buyer’s Journey is so Important